intermezzio/cheems-loves-me/content/posts/a-love-letter.md

 draft: false
 ---

-I once asked ChatGPT to help me write a love letter to cheems and this is what it gave me:

-ChatGPT: "Write a love letter to cheems"

 Dear Cheems,

 There are no words that can fully express the depth of my love for you.
 From the moment I first saw you, I knew that you were the one for me.
 Your big, round eyes and fluffy ears drew me in and captured my heart.